 T Investors Have Opportunity to Lead AT&T Inc. Securities Fraud Lawsuit

-LOS ANGELES , Aug.
-9, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AT&T Inc. ("AT&T" or the "Company") (NYSE: T).
+BENSALEM, Pa., Aug.
+11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AT&T Inc. ("AT&T" or the "Company") (NYSE: T).

 Class Period: March 1, 2020 – July 26, 2023